Last updated: September 21, 2022

 Import actuals for new accounts and dimensions

-When actuals are imported from Intacct, all of your accounts and dimensions are automatically checked for mapping into Budgeting and Planning.
+When actuals are imported from Intacct, all of your accounts and dimensions are automatically checked for mapping into SIP.
 These mappings are saved under the Actuals → Mapping tab.
-(For more explanation, see Map your Sage Intacct accounts and dimensions to your budget in Budgeting and Planning.)
+(For more explanation, see Map your Sage Intacct accounts and dimensions to your budget in SIP.)

 If new accounts and dimensions in Intacct are found during the import, or there are accounts and dimensions that haven't been previously mapped into your budget, you are prompted to map them.
 Your selections are then saved to the mapping tables.
 This way, when you import actuals in the future, you won't be prompted to map them again.

 When actuals are imported, if an account isn't mapped in SIP, a list of new accounts requiring mapping is displayed.

 For each new account requiring mapping, the following information is displayed:

 Account — The account number appearing in Intacct.

 Type — The account type can be either P&L or balance sheet according to the account type that appears in Intacct.